jogold/cloudstructs/src/ssl-server-test/README.md

 }
 ```

-This will run a SSL server test everyday.
-By default, a SNS topic is created and a notification
+This will create a state machine that will run a SSL server test everyday.
+By default, a SNS topic is
-is sent to this topic if the [grade](https://github.com/ssllabs/research/wiki/SSL-Server-Rating-Guide)
+created and a notification is sent to this topic if the [grade](https://github.com/ssllabs/research/wiki/SSL-Server-Rating-Guide)
-of the test is below A+.
+of the test is below `A+`.
 The content of the notification is the
 [test result returned by the API](https://github.com/ssllabs/ssllabs-scan/blob/master/ssllabs-api-docs-v3.md#response-objects).

 ```ts